internet4refugees/beherbergung/docs/user-guide/user-guide-en.md

 ## Login and authentication

-The authentication/login is two-step process, first you will be asked for your organisation login.
+Authentication/login is a two-step process.
+First, you will be asked for your organization's login.

 ![](./graphics/org_password.png)

-After that you will see a minimal dialogue asking you for your user-specific login credentials.
+Then, a minimal dialog is displayed asking for your user-specific credentials.

 ![](./graphics/user_password.png)